Last Updated on

 Before you start shopping for a house, find out how much you can afford.
 Otherwise, you may end up wasting time and money looking at opportunities that are way beyond your reach or even passing up great deals that you can afford.

-Getting pre-approved for a mortgage will give you a good idea of the price range of homes that you can afford.
+Getting pre-approved for a mortgage or remortgage will give you a good idea of the price range of homes that you can afford.
 Visit your preferred lenders and find out about their home loans.
 Your past credit history, existing debts, income, and other financial obligations will play a major role in determining the amount of mortgage that you can get pre-approved for.

 Viewing a house when you are pre-approved shows the seller that you are serious about buying.
 Moreover, you can snatch great deals if you can move quickly and present a reasonable offer.